Meet the history-makers of the 2024 elections

 (CNN) — The winners of several elections up and down the ballot will be making history this year, CNN projects.

-A victory for the Democratic presidential ticket would see Kamala Harris become the first woman elected president, as well as the first Black woman and first Asian American to occupy the Oval Office.
-A Republican victory would see JD Vance sworn in as the first millennial vice president.
+A victory for the Republican presidential ticket would see Ohio Sen. JD Vance sworn in as the first millennial vice president.

 Both parties are also poised to welcome a diverse group of newly elected lawmakers in Congress and in state executive offices.